Wednesday, March 3, 2010

 The end of the archduke's social position in Vienna happened recently, although the Austrian newspapers were not able to publish the facts.
 The incident happened in the Centralbad, Vienna's "largest and finest bathhouse."
-The archduke was a frequent visitor, where he went for Turkish bath.
-It appears there was a row, and the archduke "was knocked down by one of the bathers, an athletic young man of the middle classes."
+The Archduke was a frequent visitor, where he went for a Turkish bath.
+It appears there was a row, and the Archduke "was knocked down by one of the bathers, an athletic young man of the middle classes."

 According to witnesses, the young man's actions were justified, although Ludwig Viktor tried to use his "exalted" position to have the young man arrested.
 The police got involved, and thanks to the intervention of others, the innocent young man was released from jail.